open-edge-insights/eii-messagebus/README.md

 > **NOTE:** The examples will only be compiled if the `WITH_EXAMPLES=ON` option
 > is set when CMake is executed during compilation.

-All of the examples provided for the EIS Message Bus use a JSON configuration file to configure the EIS Message Bus.
+All of the examples provided for the EII Message Bus use a JSON configuration file to configure the EII Message Bus.
 There are several example configurations provided with the message bus for running in IPC and TCP mode accross the various different messaging patterns (i.e. Publish/Subscribe and Request/Response).
 All of these example configurations are in the `examples/configs/` directory.